kls2177/Climate-and-Geophysical-Data-Analysis/chapters/index.md

----
-title: Climate and Geophysical Data Analysis
+# Climate and Geophysical Data Analysis
----

-# TEST
 =====================================

 ***A course in statistical data analysis for climate science and geophysics.***